-Relationship between the Elementary Pre-service Teachers' Interest and Mathematics Achievement
+Relationship between the Elementary Pre-service Teachers' Interest and Mathematics Achievement achievement in fractions.

-The EPTs who have dedicated more time to solve mathematical problems tend to have low achievement in fractions.
 This implies that allocating more time to understand the concept of fractions is tiresome, resulting in poor mathematics achievement.
 This result opposes Spitzer (2021) who found that increasing study time is contributory to success in mathematics.